-In 2007, the City started rehab of sewer lines to serve one of our lower income areas with funds from a Community Development Block Grant (CDBG).
-The City was awarded additional CDBG funds in FY09, FY11, FY13, and FY16 to continue with our sewer rehab projects.
-The City has applied for the CDBG funding in 2018 and are awaiting approval status.
+The City continues to receive funding for rehab of sewer lines to serve lower income areas with funds from a Community Development Block Grant (CDBG).
+The City was awarded CDBG funds in FY07, FY09, FY11, FY13, FY16 and in FY18 to continue with our sewer rehab projects.